Psychedelic/plug-docs/docs/introduction/overview.md

 And for developers, it is a simple provider they can **integrate into their IC app** to allow one-step authentication for their users, and trigger transactions easily in-app to their user's balances.

-## Your Plug for Cycles, ICP, and More.
+## Your Plug for Cycles, ICP, and more.

 ![](imgs/main.png)